Live Life to the Full

 If you could tell your younger self one piece of advice, what would it be?

-With age comes the wisdom of experience and we discovered that there is a lot to be learnt from our seniors that can help us live happier lives at any age.
-According to our new research, always being true to yourself, enjoying life, and taking care of yourself are the three leading pieces of advice that UK retirees would share with younger generations.
+With age comes the wisdom of experience and we discover that there is a lot to be learnt from those who have lived and loved longer than us.
+Sharing and learning life experience can help us live happier lives at any age.
+According to our research, always being true to yourself, enjoying life, and taking care of yourself are the three leading pieces of advice that UK retirees would share with younger generations.

 To inspire the nation to live life to the full, we have captured the lives and learnings of the over 60s as they reveal their most memorable life moments, and share the crucial advice they would give to their younger selves.

-More than 1,000 UK retirees* were questioned by HSL, to determine which goals and challenges to prioritise as we journey through life; according to those who have already spent 60 or more years mastering it.
+More than 1,000 UK retirees* were questioned by HSL, to determine which goals and challenges to prioritise as we journey through life; where better to learn than by those who have already spent 60 or more years mastering it.

 - Making a promising start to a career (46%)